TAPI’s Innovative Safety by Design Reduces Risk, While Ensuring Quality

 Simulations and modelling are the backbone of Safety by Design

 Most organic API synthesis processes are exothermic, meaning they produce heat.
 During production, excess heat must be removed to prevent possible undesired scenarios.
-In addition to being a safety issue for workers, the facility and the environment, excess heat can produce impurities, which affect API quality.
+In addition to being a safety issue for workers, the facility and the environment, excess heat can produce impurities, which affect active pharmaceutical ingredient quality.

 We use reaction calorimetry to measure the maximal temperature of synthetic reaction (MTSR) and differential and/or adiabatic calorimetry to measure the critical temperatures to find the temperature of decomposition.
 The measurement is rated on a scale with five (5) classifications (Francis Stoessel: Thermal Safety of Chemical Processes: Risk Assessment and Process Design, Wiley 2008.).
 For example, a Class 1 process is considered safe – a temperature increase would not be considered dangerous.
 Class 5 represents the highest level of risk.
 If a cooling failure occurred, the molecules could decompose causing a thermal explosion.
 In Class 5 scenarios, the process either needs to be redesigned during development to reduce the criticality level, or additional safety measures need to be implemented during production.